Casitas de Castilian

 On average, Tucson has 285 sunny days per year.
 July's average high temperature is 100 degrees, and January's average high temperature is 52 degrees.
 Nights are usually cool.
 Precipitation is up to an inch per month.

 Visit www.casitasdecastilian.com for more information.
-Go to http://www.alisonhurd.com/listings.asp for listings (scroll to the bottom of the page).
+Go to tinyurl.com/5xvavfwu for listings.

 On February 14, 1912, Arizona became the 48th state to join the Union.
 In the southwestern region of the United States, it borders New Mexico to the east, Utah to the north, Nevada and California to the west and Mexico to the south.
 The Cactus Wren is the state's bird, and the Saguaro Blossom is the state flower.
 The capital and largest city is Phoenix.